 3. Default to transparency and clarity

-- Take pride in the opportunity to share our beliefs, failures, strengths, and decisions
+- Take pride in the opportunity to share our beliefs, failures, strengths, and decisions as they relate to the business

 - State your thoughts immediately and with honesty